maverick-ali/maverick-ali.github.io/README.md

 # maverick-ali.github.io
-This is a repository to manage AllThingsPersonal project
+This is a repository to manage Allauddin Ali AHMAD's personal profile project